Buy-and-Hold vs Value-Add Strategies for San Diego Investors 2026: Which Maximizes Portfolio Growth in a Normalizing Market with Lower Rates

 ADUs can be a targeted value-add on small multifamily or SFR-plus lots.
 With local fee incentives through 2026 and supportive overlays near transit, you can add rentable area and lift yield.
 Model permitting times, utility upgrades, and separate meter economics before committing.

-How should you pick your team for best results?
+How should you pick your investment team in San Diego for best results?

-Prioritize a best San Diego realtor or real estate agent San Diego with proven multifamily closings, a lender fluent in agency and bridge programs, and a manager experienced in lease-ups.
-Vet top real estate companies San Diego and top producing real estate agents in San Diego by asking for case studies and references.
+Prioritize a San Diego realtor or real estate agent with proven multifamily closings, a lender fluent in agency and bridge programs, and a manager experienced in lease-ups.
+Vet real estate companies and top producing agents in San Diego by asking for case studies and references.

 The Bottom Line